The HOPE Buffalo Collaborative

 • Provide confidential sexual health services

-• Allow teens to see provider alone even if parent or partner is present
+• Allow teens to see a provider alone, even if a parent or partner is present

-• Will see teens for reproductive health services even if parent or partner not present
+• See teens for reproductive health services, even if a parent is not present

 • Ask about sexual history at every visit